Spatial-Data-Science-and-GEO-AI-Lab/GreenEx_Py/Documentation/get_greenspace_percentage.md

 >> - greenspace_vector_file *(string)* – optional, the absolute or relative path to the vector file containing greenspace data.
 Note that geometries should be polygon or multipolygon.
 In case no file is provided, greenspace data will be retrieved from OpenStreetMap.

->> - crs_epsg *(int)* - optional, to be defined in case provided point of interest file has geographic CRS rather than projected.
+>> - crs_epsg *(int)* - optional, to be defined in case provided point of interest data has geographic CRS rather than projected.
 CRS will be transformed to the projected CRS that is specified.
-In case crs_epsg is not specified and CRS of file is geographic, CRS will be transformed to EPSG 3395 by default.
+In case crs_epsg is not specified and CRS of data is geographic, CRS will be transformed to EPSG 3395 by default.

 >> - polygon_type *(string {"neighbourhood", "house"})* - to be defined in case point_of_interest contains polygon geometries.
 If set to "house", polygon geometries will be converted to point geometries.